KilledByAPixel/OS13k/README.md

 ### Icon settings
 - width and height - Size of window
 - author - Name of creator
-- allowMultiple - Allows multiple copies of the window to open
+- multiple - Allows multiple copies of the window to open
-- showReload - Shows the reload page icon to reload your program
+- reload - Shows the reload page icon to reload your program
-- showCode - Option to show the code for your program
+- code - Option to show the code for your program
+- dweets and shadertoys always show reload and code options

 ### Shadertoy Shaders
  - Supports iTime, iMouse, iResolution, and iChannel0